Skip to main content Skip to footer

 Pictured: BOSS RE-202 Space Echo

-The BOSS RE-202 Space Echo pedal is a digital powerhouse that revives the legendary RE-201 Space Echo with stunning accuracy.
+The BOSS RE-202 Space Echo pedal is a digital powerhouse that revives the legendary RE-201 Space Echo tape delay with stunning accuracy.
 BOSS engineers have meticulously recreated the tape flutter and magnetic head sound saturation to produce a delay that's as soulful as it is dynamic.
 The tap tempo function allows for precise delay timing, while stereo inputs and outputs provide expansive soundscaping possibilities.
 With the RE-202, the spirit of the original is honored, yet it's packed with contemporary features that modern players will appreciate.

 The pedal's robust build and the thoughtful design echo BOSS's tradition of thoughtfully engineering quality and user-friendly interfaces.
 This Space Echo delivers an intuitive experience with a rich feature set, including the ability to tweak echo intensity, repeat rate and more.
 The RE-202 doesn't just echo the past—it brings it forward, integrating vintage sound into modern musical expression.